 Physical items are housed behind the Library Main Desk (2nd Floor Brookens) for students to checkout with their iCard.
 The loan periods for these items are Library Use Only, 3 Day Loan, or 7 Day Loan.

 Although personal copies are allowed on reserve, the library's policy is to attempt to purchase needed materials and use the acquired library copy for course reserves.
 It is strongly recommended that personal copies be limited to library use only.

-Online Reserves include items such as journal articles, ebooks, or digitally scanned book chapters; these will be linked and made accessible through your Blackboard Course Site.
+Online Reserves include items such as journal articles, ebooks, or digitally scanned book chapters; these will be linked and made accessible through your Canvas Course Site.